Ruwanthamadushan17/CustomerManagementSolution/README.md

 # CustomerManagementSolution

-#### Following were not implemented due to the imposed time restriction of 1 - 2 hours.
+#### TODO.
+- Adding Controler Unit Tests(Adding unit tests for inbuild model validation)
-- Adding Unit Tests
+- Adding Repository Unit Tests for after removing transactions as in-memory db does not support transactions
 - Caching
-- Used a List as the Data layer
+- Add filter options to GetAllAsync end point
 - Not having seperate projects for DTOs, Entities etc (Used seperate folders instead to keep the code clean and responsibility wise seperated.)
-- Included only 3 properties for Customer with relevant validations(Name, Email, Address)
+- Included more properties for Customer with relevant validations
 - Api versioning